 Students are responsible for completing their own registration each quarter.
 While faculty may provide permission with an override to enroll in a restricted course, the student must complete the process via Web4u.
-Schedule changes initiated after the first week of the quarter, and independent study registrations, must be submitted via e-sign form to the Registrar’s Office.
+Independent study registrations must be submitted via e-sign form to the Registrar’s Office.

 It is important for students to make certain they are not registering for a course in which they already received credit, either at Western or elsewhere.
 Unless the course is marked in the University Catalog as repeatable, it cannot be taken more than once for credit.